smartcontractkit/external-adapters-js/packages/composites/proof-of-reserves/README.md

 At least one of each of the following categories must be set as an environment variable:

-1. A protocol adapter to retrieve custodial addresses
+1. A protocol adapter to retrieve custodial addresses (if not using `list`)

    | Required? |           Name            |               Description                | Options | Defaults to |
    | :-------: | :-----------------------: | :--------------------------------------: | :-----: | :---------: |